-AER Chairman, Andrew Reeves, CEDA speech.
-23 April 2013
+AER Chairman, Andrew Reeves.

-The guideline centres on best practice principles, which overarch four components5 that we consider constitute a robust approach to consumer engagement.
+The guideline centres on best practice principles, which overarch four components6 that we consider constitute a robust approach to consumer engagement.
 Together, the principles and components seek to drive consumer engagement and a commitment to continuously improve that engagement across all business operations.
 For some service providers, this work may require a significant cultural shift.
-The guideline also places the onus on service providers to develop consumer engagement strategies and activities.
+The guideline also places the onus on service providers to develop consumer engagement strategies and activities that best suit their business.
 Service providers can do this most appropriately because they are in the best position to understand their consumer base and its issues.
 For this reason, the guideline is not prescriptive.